CMU-17-214/f2023/labs/lab04.md

 Suppose you are designing and implementing a simplified version of one of your favorite games, Blackjack, where a single player plays against an automated dealer.
 Here is a short description of the game:

    The objective of Blackjack is to obtain a score higher than the dealer.
-In each round the **player** and the **dealer** are initially dealt 2 **cards**, with one of the dealer’s cards dealt face down.
+In each round the **players** and the **dealer** are initially dealt 2 **cards**, with one of the dealer’s cards dealt face down.
 Each numerical card (2-9) is worth its **face value**, aces are worth either 1 or 11 (it is the player’s choice), and all face cards (ten, jack, queen, and king) are worth 10.

-   At the beginning of each round the player must place a **_bet_**; this amount will not change for the rest of the round.
-After the bet, the player repeatedly decides whether to **hit** (be dealt a new card, up to 5 cards in the player’s hand) or **stand** (stop being dealt cards).
-If the player **scores** more than 21 points, the player loses their bet and the round.
+   At the beginning of each round each player must place a **_bet_**; this amount will not change for the rest of the round.
+After the bet, the first player repeatedly decides whether to **hit** (be dealt a new card, up to 5 cards in the player’s hand) or **stand** (stop being dealt cards).
+If the player **scores** more than 21 points, the player loses their bet.

-   After the player stands, the dealer exposes her face-down card and must hit (be dealt cards) until the value of their cards is more than 16.
-If the _player’s score_ is more than the dealer’s final score (but less than or equal to 21) then the player wins an amount equal to their bet.
-The player also wins if they are dealt 5 cards worth 21 or fewer points.
+   After the player stands, the next player takes their turn until all players have either stood or lost.
+Then, the dealer exposes their face-down card and must hit (be dealt cards) until the value of their cards is more than 16.
+If a _player’s score_ is more than the dealer’s final score (but less than or equal to 21) then the player wins an amount equal to their bet.
+A player also wins if they are dealt 5 cards worth 21 or fewer points.

    Otherwise, the player loses their bet.
 More information can be found on<span style="text-decoration:underline;"> Wikipedia’s</span> <span style="text-decoration:underline;">Blackjack page.</span>